Inval1dUser/spscan/README.md

-Thanks for sharing the files.
-Based on your `pyproject.toml` and the contents of `main.py`, here is a complete and well-structured `README.md` for your project **spscan**:

----

 # spscan

 A simple and efficient port scanner built with Python and Typer.
 Designed for developers and security enthusiasts who want a quick tool to check open ports on a given host.